-At UB, Levy conducted postdoctoral research with SUNY Distinguished Professor Paras Prasad, executive director of the Institute of Laser, Photonics and Biophotonics (ILPB) at UB.
+At UB, Levy conducted postdoctoral research with SUNY Distinguished Professor Paras Prasad, executive director of the Institute for Lasers, Photonics and Biophotonics (ILPB) at UB.
 Prasad, PhD, is one of the world’s pre-eminent thinkers in nanomedicine, which uses super-small particles, materials and devices to treat and diagnose disease.

 In the 1990s, when Levy was in Buffalo, the nanomedicine field was just emerging.
 He joined Prasad’s lab, where he developed the idea of using the unique properties of nanoparticles to kill cancer cells.

 “It was an exciting field with a lot of great potential; at this time, it was very new, and everything needed to be done,” Levy remembers.
 “I moved to UB because of Dr. Prasad, who proposed to me to develop my ideas in his lab.
 What I found there was a great place with diverse expertise in biology, physics, chemistry and medicine.
 This environment was quite unique 15 years ago, and clearly helped me in developing those concepts.”

 Since leaving UB, Levy has devoted more than a decade to growing Nanobiotix.

 The company got its start by licensing the NanoMag and NanoPDT technologies he co-invented at UB, and has since gone on to develop new product lines including NanoXray — nanoparticles that enable doctors to increase the radiotherapy dose in tumors without increasing damage to surrounding healthy tissue.